 Wallback is a very small town located in the state of West Virginia.
 With a population of 3,089 people and just one neighborhood, Wallback is the third largest community in West Virginia.

-When you are in Wallback, you'll notice that it is more blue-collar than most other communities in America.
-37.54% of Wallback’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wallback is generally considered to be a blue-collar town.
+37.54% of the Wallback workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wallback is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Wallback who work in office and administrative support (12.32%), teaching (12.03%), and healthcare suport services (6.93%).

 One downside of living in Wallback is that it can take a long time to commute to work.
 In Wallback, the average commute to work is 35.20 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Wallback doesn't have a public transportation system that people use for their commute.
+Wallback is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Wallback is quite a bit lower than the national average among all cities of 21.84%: just 11.24% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Wallback with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.24% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Wallback in 2022 was $26,216, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,864 for a family of four.
 However, Wallback contains both very wealthy and poor people as well.